Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Introduction

 To follow a robust optimization approach for this problem, we need to specify an uncertainty set $\cU$ containing all cost scenarios against which we wish to prepare.
 The classic (single-stage, min-max) approach is then to consider the problem

 A drawback of this approach is that it does not incorporate the possibility to react once scenario information becomes available.
-To alleviate this, two-stage approaches have been introduced, in particular adjustable robust optimization~\cite{yanikouglu2019survey} and recoverable robust optimization~\cite{liebchen2009concept}.
+To alleviate this, two-stage approaches have been introduced, in particular adjustable robust optimization (see \cite{yanikouglu2019survey}) and recoverable robust optimization (see \cite{liebchen2009concept}).
 In the latter approach, we fix a complete solution in the first stage, and can slightly adjust it after the scenario has been revealed.

-Different types of uncertainty sets have been proposed in the literature, including discrete uncertainty, interval uncertainy, or ellipsoidal uncertainty~\cite{goerigk2016algorithm}.
+Different types of uncertainty sets have been proposed in the literature, including discrete uncertainty, interval uncertainy, or ellipsoidal uncertainty (see \cite{goerigk2016algorithm}).
 Particularly successful has been the so-called budgeted uncertainty as first introduced in~\cite{bertsimas2003robust}, where only a bounded number of cost coefficients can deviate from their nominal values.
 That is, the set of possible cost scenarios is given as

 for some integer $\Gamma$.
+We define $\overline{c}_i = \underline{c}_i + d_i$.
 We refer to this type of uncertainty as discrete budgeted uncertainty.
 It is also possible to define continuous budgeted uncertainty, where we allow the deviations $\delta_i$ to be continuous within the interval $[0,1]$.
 Discrete budgeted uncertainty hence contains only the extreme points of the continuous budgeted uncertainty polyhedron.
-In the case of single-stage robust optimization, the continuous and discrete variants are equivalent; this is not necessarily the case for two-stage robust optimization.
+In the case of single-stage robust optimization, the continuous and discrete variants are equivalent and the robust counterpart can be solved in polynomial time if this is the case for the underlying nominal problem; both observations do not necessarily hold for two-stage robust optimization.